jhideki/audio-gain-plugin/README.md

 # Audio-Gain-plugin
-Simple vst3 gain plugin for digital audio interfaces.
-Made the juce framework with c++.
+A simple vst3 gain plugin for digital audio interfaces.
+Made using juce framework with c++.
+# Installation
+Copy the johnnyfriendgain.vst3 file into your vst folder for you DAW of choice.